Prajwal208V/PreapBytes/js/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### rest parameter and spread operator
+JavaScript uses three dots (...) for both the rest and spread operators.
 ~spread operator:allows you to spread out elements of an iterable object such as an array,a  map, or a set. means The spread operator unpacks elements.
 ~rest parameter:allows a function to accept an indefinite number of arguments as an array (The rest parameter packs elements into an array.)
-The difference between rest parameters and the arguments object 1.The arguments object is not a real array, while rest parameters are Array instances, meaning methods like sort, map, forEach or pop can be applied on it directly
-2.The ...restParam bundles all the  parameters into a single array so we wouldn't define many paraments spread operator usecases
+The main difference between rest and spread is that the rest operator puts the rest of some specific user-supplied values into a JavaScript array.
+But the spread syntax expands iterables into individual elements. spread operator usecases
 1.use case1 (array literal) when concat two or more arrys into a single array
 ```let arr1=[1,2,3,4,5,6,7];